olets/bayard-variations/README.md

 -	The dash is defined before every non-`[]` `setdash` (default: [3 5], which is 3px of line followed by 5px of space)

-The line could be made e.g. solid and black by commenting out all `setdash` and `setgray`
+The line could be made e.g. solid and black by commenting out all `setdash` and `setgray`.

-##CONTENTS
+## Included decorations

 I've included a lot of decorations, which should cover most needs: